-Charging an electric vehicle (EV) usually takes longer and needs a little planning, but soon enough, it becomes second nature.
+Charging an electric vehicle (EV) usually takes longer than filling up petrol and diesel cars and needs a little more planning.

-Below, we tell you all you need to know about how to charge an electric car, including:
+Below, we tell you all you need to know about how to charge an electric vehicle.

 How to charge an EV